Modified Quantum Wheatstone Bridge based on current circulation: Model and Methodology

 We begin by introducing the model system (see Fig. \ref{Model}).
 This model is slighty different from the usual Wheatstone bridge \cite{Quantum_Wheatstone_Bridge} as it does not have the connecting link between sites numbered $2$ and $4$.
 This is the simplest model which allows us to see the balanced Wheatstone bridge condition.
-Also, as we will see later the single particle energy spectrum of this system has an additional energy degeneracy point (AEDP) when the Wheatstone bridge condition is satisfied.
+Also, as will be seen later, the single particle energy spectrum of this system has an additional energy degeneracy point (AEDP) when the Wheatstone bridge condition is satisfied.
 This feature makes it a good model for studying the utility of the anomalous transport in designing metrology devices.
 The Hamiltonian for the system is given as,

 where, $\hat{c}_n^{ \dagger} (\hat{c}_n)$ is the creation and destruction operator at the site $n$, $\mu$ is the onsite chemical potential and $\textnormal{J}_n$ is the hopping rate from site $n$ to $n+1$ (n=5 becomes n=1 due to periodic boundary condition).
 This modified Wheatstone bridge is connected to two fermionic thermal baths at different chemical potentials $\mu_L$ and $\mu_R$ respectively.
-We connect the right bath at site numbered `4' and the left bath at site numbered `1'.
-This means that the upper branch has more fermionic sites than the lower branch.
-This is the source of asymmetry in our system and we will later see in the manuscript its implications \cite{Germometric_CC_1_PhysRevE.99.022131, Upadhyay_2024}.
+The right bath is connected at site numbered `4' and the left bath at site numbered `1'.
+This results in the upper branch having more fermionic sites than the lower branch, which forms the source of asymmetry in our system.
+The implications of combining this geometry asymmetry with AEDP will be later discussed in this manuscript \cite{Germometric_CC_1_PhysRevE.99.022131, Upadhyay_2024}.
 The system-bath interaction is given by the standard hopping type Hamiltonian,

 where $g^L_k ( g^R_k)$ denote the system-bath interaction strength for left (right) terms.
 Finally, the Hamiltonian for the Fermionic baths is given as,

 where, $\hat{b}_n^{i \dagger} (\hat{b}_n^{i})$ is the creation (destruction) operator of the $n^{th}$ mode of the $i^{th}$ bath.
 Our aim is to detect the \textit{unknown parameter $\textnormal{J}_2$}.
 This is achieved by varying the controllable parameter $\textnormal{J}_3$ with the other hopping parameters, $\textnormal{J}_1$ and $\textnormal{J}_4$, kept constant.
 Experimental approaches for realizing such a Hamiltonian can be found in \cite{exp_same_2,exp_same_PhysRevX.7.031001} and in the supplementary material of \cite{Quantum_Wheatstone_Bridge}.
 The single-particle energy eigenvalues of the model are given by,